 How to Do In-and-Outs (Step-by-Step)

 1. Find your balance point.
 Sit on the floor with your knees bent and feet flat.
 Place your hands lightly behind your hips for support (or hold them out front for more difficulty).
 Lean back about 30 degrees until you feel your abs kick in, then lift your feet off the ground.
 Knees stay bent at roughly 90 degrees.
 This balanced V-sit position is your home base for the entire set.
+Coach Ty's cue: "Keep your chest proud.
+The second your shoulders round forward, your spine follows, and you're straining your lower back instead of working your abs."

 2. Pull your knees in.
 Contract your abs to draw your knees toward your chest.
 At the same time, bring your torso slightly more upright so your upper body and lower body are compressing toward each other.
 You should feel a strong contraction through your entire midsection.
 Feet stay off the ground.
 That's the "in" phase.
+Coach Ty's cue: "Curl your pelvis toward your ribcage as you draw in.
+Drive with your abs (you should feel the contraction deep in your abs, not in the front of your thighs)."

 3. Extend out with control.
 Extend your legs forward (keep them hovering above the floor) while leaning your torso back.
 Your body opens up into a wide, shallow V shape.
 Keep your chest open and your spine as neutral as possible.
 Don't let your lower back collapse into a deep round.
 This is the "out" phase.
 And it's where most people lose it.
+Coach Ty's cue: "Take a full 2 seconds to extend out.
+The eccentric is where a huge chunk of the stimulus lives.
+Rush it and you're training momentum, not muscle."

-In-and-out proper form: the "in" position compresses the torso toward the knees; the "out" position extends into a shallow V with feet off the floor.
+The "in" position compresses the torso toward the knees; the "out" position extends into a shallow V with feet hovering, never touching the floor.

 Common Mistakes to Avoid